wangx6/runbook/README.md

 ## DEPLOYMENT (TODO)
-We user openShift to handle our deployment.
+We use openShift to handle our deployment.
+- Pod naming convention
+- Permission
+- Deploy to multiple environment
 - Deployment to QA environment - Dev lead, Test lead
 - Multi-branch setup on Jenkins